 Student Harmful Behavior

 My district recently purchased a software package that sends alerts to the school and district when students engage in potentially harmful behavior online.
 As the school counselor, I’m expected to follow up with all the students for whom alerts were received.
-This is taking all my time.
 What do I do and what are the liabilities?

-A student at my school sent me an email indicating another student is expressing suicidal thoughts.
+A student told me another student is expressing suicidal thoughts.
 What are my obligations?

-Suicide reporting does not hinge on certainty of harm or your discretion.
-Waiting until you have certainty is dangerous.
-The only knowledge you need to meaningfully act is an expressed, implied, veiled, peer-reported or rumored suicidal ideation.
-The consequence of the risk – death of a child – is too great.
-We must err of the side of caution.
-School counselors should never rely on a student’s denial of suicide intent.
-Students who are bent on self-harm will escape our scrutiny by telling us what they think we want to hear.
-If something prompted you to question a student about suicide, then you should talk to the parents/guardians as well.
+If something prompts you to question a student about suicide, then you should talk to the parents/guardians as well.
 In-school suicide assessments are dangerous if relied on for conclusive answers.
 If a school district performs suicide assessments, these assessments should only be used to alert parents/guardians to the need to monitor their child’s safety and to get them professional mental health care to evaluate and, if necessary, treat the suicide risk.
 The standard of care for school counselors when informally assessing students who are identified as a potential suicide risk is to employ these assessments with extreme caution, with a follow-up assessment completed by a mental health professional who has been trained to assess the risk.
 School counselors who rely on an in-school suicide assessment for definitive answers are not only negligent but reckless in their evaluation.